-"Guarantee" of consumer goods.
+"Guarantee" of consumer goods

-- 5.-(1) In the case of goods of a type ordinarily supplied for private use or consumption, where loss or damage - (a) arises from the goods proving defective while in consumer use; and - (b) results from the negligence of a person concerned in the manufacture or distribution of the goods, liability for the loss or damage cannot be excluded or restricted by reference to any contract term or notice contained in or operating by reference to a guarantee of the - (2) For these purposes -
+5.-(1) In the case of goods of a type ordinarily supplied for private use or consumption, where loss or damage -

+- (a) arises from the goods proving defective while in consumer use; and - (b) results from the negligence of a person concerned in the manufacture or distribution of the goods, liability for the loss or damage cannot be excluded or restricted by reference to any contract term or notice contained in or operating by reference to a guarantee of the goods.
-goods.

-- (a) goods are to be regarded as "in consumer use" when a person is using them, or has them in his possession for use, otherwise than exclusively for the purposes of a business; and - (b) anything in writing is a guarantee if it contains or purports to contain some promise or assurance (however worded or presented) that defects will be made good by complete or partial replacement, or by repair, monetary compensation or otherwise.
+- (2) For these purposes - (a) goods are to be regarded as "in consumer use" when a person is using them, or has them in his possession for use, otherwise than exclusively for the purposes of a business; and - (b) anything in writing is a guarantee if it contains or purports to contain some promise or assurance (however worded or presented) that defects will be made good by complete or partial replacement, or by repair, monetary compensation or otherwise.

+(3) This section does not apply as between the parties to a contract under or in pursuance of which possession or ownership of the goods passed.

+Sale and hire-purchase

-- (3) This section does not apply as between the parties to a contract under or in pursuance of which possession or ownership of the goods passed. - 6.-(1) Liability for breach of the obligations arising Sale and from - - (a) section 12 of the Sale of Goods Act (seller's implied Cap.
-393. undertakings as to title, etc.); or - (b) section 6 (1) of the Hire-Purchase Act (the Cap.
-125. corresponding thing in relation to hire-purchase), cannot be excluded or restricted by reference to any contract term. - (2) As against a person dealing as consumer, liability for breach of the obligations arising from - - (a) section 13, 14 or 15 of the Sale of Goods Act (seller's implied undertakings as to conformity of goods with description or sample, or as to their quality or fitness for a particular purpose); - (b) section 6 (2) and (3) of the Hire-Purchase Act (the corresponding things in relation to hirepurchase), cannot be excluded or restricted by reference to any contract term.
+6.-(1) Liability for breach of the obligations arising from -

+- (a) section 12 of the Sale of Goods Act 1979 (seller's implied undertakings as to title, etc.); or - (b) section 6 of the Hire-Purchase Act 1969 (the corresponding thing in relation to hire-purchase), cannot be excluded or restricted by reference to any contract term.

+(2) As against a person dealing as consumer, liability for breach of the obligations arising from -

+- (a) section 13, 14 or 15 of the Sale of Goods Act 1979 (seller's implied undertakings as to conformity of goods with description or sample, or as to their quality or fitness for a particular purpose); or - (b) section 6A, 6B or 6C of the Hire-Purchase Act 1969 (the corresponding things in relation to hire-purchase), cannot be excluded or restricted by reference to any contract term.

+(3) As against a person dealing otherwise than as consumer, the liability specified in subsection (2) can be excluded or restricted by reference to a contract term, but only in so far as the term satisfies the requirement of reasonableness.

+(4) The liabilities referred to in this section are not only the business liabilities defined by section 1(3), but include those arising under any contract of sale of goods or hire-purchase agreement.

+Miscellaneous contracts under which goods pass

-- (3) As against a person dealing otherwise than as consumer, the liability specified in subsection (2) can be excluded or restricted by reference to a contract term, but only in so far as the term satisfies the requirement of reasonableness. - (4) The liabilities referred to in this section are not only the business liabilities defined by section 1 (3), but include those arising under any contract of sale of goods or hirepurchase agreement. - 7.-(1) Where the possession or ownership of goods Miscellaneous passes under or in pursuance of a contract not governed by contracts the law of sale of goods or hire-purchase, subsections (2) to goods pass.
-(4) apply as regards the effect (if any) to be given to contract terms excluding or restricting liability for breach of obligation arising by implication of law from the nature of the contract.
+7.-(1) Where the possession or ownership of goods passes under or in pursuance of a contract not governed by the law of sale of goods or hire-purchase, subsections (2) to (4) apply as regards the effect (if any) to be given to contract terms excluding or restricting liability for breach of obligation arising by implication of law from the nature of the contract.